The girl he finally remembers

 The ghosts of Waithe Hall beckoned.

-Four months ago, reports had crossed the earl’s desk in London of strange lights at Waithe Hall.
+Then, four months ago, reports had crossed the earl’s desk in London of strange lights at Waithe Hall.
 He’d mentioned it in passing to her father, who in turn, knowing her fascination, mentioned it to her.
 He’d also issued a stern warning she was not to pursue an investigation but, well, she was twenty-five years old and in possession of an inheritance a great aunt had left her.
 Her father could suggest, but he could not compel.

 Determination had firmed and within a week she’d made her way to Northumberland and Waithe Hall.
 Bentley Close had been shut as well, but unlike Waithe Hall, a skeleton staff kept the estate running.
 Along with her maid, she’d arrived late last night though she hadn’t been in a position to set out for Waithe Hall until late this afternoon.
 Her plan had always been to spend a few days here, but the rain made it so she now had no choice.